VLOOKUP from Excel using Python and Streamlit

 few hours with…

 In this tutorial, I will show you, how you can create a Streamlit project and push it on the web.
-As an example, I will use the VLOOKUP function from excel.
-Excel is a potent tool with lots and lots of options, but the majority of people are using 1%–2% of excel power.
-I wanted to check if we can extract just some functions which we really need for our work and create them in our own environment.
-I choose VLOOKUP as the first function because my work colleagues have asked me to find info between multiple data a lot of times, so I created a Streamlit web app so they can easily do it by themselves.
+As an example, I will use the VLOOKUP function from Excel.
+Excel is a powerful tool with lots and lots of options, but the majority of people are using probably 1%–2% of Excel power.
+I wanted to check if we can extract just some functions that we really need for our work and create them in our own reusable environment.
+I chose VLOOKUP as the first function because my work colleagues have asked me to find info between multiple data a lot of times, so I created a Streamlit web app so they can easily do it by themselves.
 It is a little bit upgraded version of VLOOKUP, but the main functionality is the same.

-I will use Pycharm for this project, but you can freely use other IDEs.
+I will use Visual Studio Code for this project, but you can freely use other IDEs.
 Let's import the necessary libraries.
 We will need only three

 import streamlit as st